Avnish21/VSD-Physical-Verification-Using-Sky130/README.md

 Once combined, your fill layer is completed and it should satisfy all density rules.
 Run checks using the console to ```cif``` see particular layers and look for any possible errors.

+### Day 4: OpenLane Flow
+OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault and custom methodology scripts for design exploration and optimization.
+It s a tape-out-hardened flow that addresses two main use cases: hardening a macro and integrating a System-on-a-Chip (SoC).

+#### OpenLane Flow Stages:
+* Synthesis
+RTL is converted to Gate level representation Tools used for this synthesis are:
+  1. Yosys – RTL synthesis
+  2. ABC – Technology mapping

+* Static Timing Analysis:
+OpenSTA performs static timing analysis on the product netlist using ideal clocks to generate the timing report.

+* Floorplanning:
+Involves various physical design flow stages such as floorplanning, powergrid distribution and network generation.

+* Placement
+Involves placement of various cells, macros as well as the essential stage of clock-tree synthesis.

+* Routing
+The FastRoute tool performs fill insertion for routing.

+* Antenna diode insertion
+Antenna diode insertion stage is necessary to DRC violations related to antenna, as seen previously.

+* Parasitic (RC) extraction
+Performed by Magic after which, another STA stage follows.

+* Physical Verification
+Physical verification, as this course demonstrates is performed using Magic, Klayout, Netgen, CVC.

+GDSII is streamed out by Magic and Klayout.
+Klayout GDSII streamed from def file and used as a backup.

+The Openlane flow can be run in one of two ways:
+* Non interactive method: Involves a prewritten script such as a shell script to run all the aforementioned processes.
+This method requires no manual work but is also hard to intervene.
+* Interactive method: As the name suggests, involves manually running each and every stage and making spontaneous changes in the process parameters as and when required.

 ### Day 5: Running LVS
 Layout vs Schematic (LVS) and Design Rule Checking (DRC) are the two most important verification procedures before a chip design is sent to the foundry for manufacturing.
 However, as compared to DRC, a chip that fails LVS will pass the foundry checks and go into manufacturing, but stands at a risk of returning as a non-working chip.